Anteru/liara/docs/source/changelog/index.rst

   * ``inspect data`` can be used to show the :py:attr:`~liara.site.Site.merged_data` content
   * ``inspect template-match`` can be used to check a template pattern, see :doc:`../publish/templates`.

+* Change how ``serve`` works: Previously, ``serve`` would miss certain changes to the web site (like adding new files or changing data files.)
+The new implementation recreates the whole state on every change allowing any change to be done during development.
+As a side effect, the local cache is no longer updated while running ``serve``.

 2.6.4
 -----